This is a Early look at what I am trying to develop as a Chapter.

 A silver-plated elevator was used to transport clerics and Adepta Sororitas guardians deep below the sepulchre to a small complex of condition-controlled crypt chambers residing behind a thick vault door.
 A circular gallery spiralled about the sepulchre’s exterior, made up of marble steps and landings, providing access to the wall-combs, vaultia and the upper stories of the Mausoleum.

-Imperial mortuary lighters brought an unending supply of the Imperium's noble dead from necrofreighters down to the Fellheim surface.
+Imperial mortuary lighters brought an unending supply of the Imperium's noble dead from necrofreighters down to the Accusation surface.
 The prestige of spending just a century in the precious earth drew cadavers from light years around.
 Senior officers of the Imperial Guard, the Imperial Navy, members of of Hive World noble houses, powerful merchant lords, Navigators, other planetary nobility and devoted members of the Ecclesiarchy itself were all buried in Accusation’s sacred topsoil.
 Coffins and sarcophagi are dug up for shipment back to the families following the expiration of their leases in an unending cycle of inhumation and exhumation on a planetary scale.
+Grave niches in the catacombs are reused.
+A body may lay there for a set amount of time and any more time the buried or relatives are willing to pay for, thereafter are the bones removed and placed in an ossuary or charnel house.

-The Accusation is a structure in the center of the ruined city of The Unredeemed that is under the "protection" of the Heralds of Ash.
+The Sanctuary is a structure in the center of the ruined city of The Unredeemed that is under the "protection" of the Heralds of Ash.
 The tower has since become a symbol of judgment by the Heralds of Ash as the city of The Unredeemed was built around it.
 For over the millennia, the tower cast a great shadow down on the inhabitants of the city which became a site of daily persecutions with the lower class living in tents outside the city and either dying of torture or from starvation and plague.
-Only the Strongest survive going through the ruined city of the downtrodden to make their way to the Accusation.
+Only the Strongest survive going through the ruined city of the downtrodden to make their way to the Sanctuary and finding none.
 Their they have to pledge sacrifice and loyalty to even undertake trials to become one of the Angels of Death who were above the prosecuted.
+The only Sanctuary to be had is being strong enough to grant it to one's self.

 They deviate significantly from the Codex Astartes.
-Ash is considered sacred by the Chapter, and when Heralds of Ash Battle-Brothers are called to go to a distant war they perform one last act before leave-taking, a ceremony known as the Rite of Ash Claiming.
-This ash is carried in a flask by every member of the Chapter, to anoint every planet that they step foot on in a ritual ceremony called the Rite of the Ash Giving.
+Ash is considered sacred by the Chapter, and when Heralds of Ash Battle-Brothers are called to go to a distant war they perform one last act before leave-taking, a ceremony known as the Shouldering the Burden.
+This ash is carried in a flask by every member of the Chapter, to anoint every planet that they step foot on in a ritual ceremony called the Sharing the Burden.

 Knowledge was power but needs to be seen through the lens of the Emperor.
 They believed there was no discipline their intellect could not master, no secret he could not unlock and make serve their purpose.
 For the Ashen Heralds, knowledge is salvation, the means to controlling the psychic legacy of their Primarch's gene.
 Every book was sacred, every writing worthy of study, every document a resource to be drained.
 The Ashen Heralds are publicly dogmatic, swearing oaths of loyalty and singing the Imperial hymns.
 They fight for the expansion of the Emperor's realm with diligence.
 To further this Vision Journeys to understand the future and their connections to it as blessed by the God Emperor.